craftercms/docs/source/by-role/developer/composable/extensions/plugin-descriptor.rst

                        value: crafter.siteItemService

-See :ref:`here <newIa-plugins-authoring-guides>` for examples of plugins auto-wired in Studio.
+See :ref:`here <plugins-authoring-guides>` for examples of plugins auto-wired in Studio.